pyrossh/edge-city/readme.md

 3. `vercel` for deploying to vercel edge runtime

 ## DB access
-Since it runs only on edge runtimes which have access to only fetch and websocket web API's, you have to use database drivers which are compatible with these API's.
+Since it runs only on edge runtimes which run in a constrained browser environment, you have to use database drivers which can run in the browser, basically utilize Ajax/Fetch/Websocket.
 Here is a list of some of them,

 * [NeonDB serverless driver](https://github.com/neondatabase/serverless) - postgres
 * [Platnetscale serverless driver](https://planetscale.com/docs/tutorials/planetscale-serverless-driver) - mysql